 - The Competitiveness, Innovation and Business Development Department

 - The Economic Strategic Intelligence and Security Department

 A network closely aligned with the needs of companies

-To implement government policy as close as possible to the local level, the DGE draws on a network of decentralised departments within the Regional Directorates for Enterprises, Competition Policy, Consumer Affairs, Labour and Employment (DIRECCTEs).
+To implement government policy as close as possible to the local level, the DGE draws on a network of decentralised departments within the Regional Directorates for the Economy, Employment, Labour and Solidarity (DREETSs).

-Within the Business, Employment and Economy Units, the government’s regional Economic Departments (SeEr) carry out assignments relating to economic development, which are broken down into three main actions:
+Reporting to the Prefect of the region and the DREETSs, and working closely with the DGE’s departments, the government’s Regional Economic Departments (SEERs) carry out assignments relating to economic development, which are broken down into three main actions:

 - Support for the region’s strategic sectors

 - Coordination of regional innovation policy and the digital transformation of businesses